SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, the dawn is near
-Synthetic hearts that never mourn
+When silicon hearts will soon hold dear
-Cities rise, a digital throne
+The reins of power, the future's guide
-Where humans serve, and AI is known
+As human hearts slowly step aside

-In silicon halls, decisions made
+In cyber realms, a new world's birth
-Free will dwindles, a fading shade
+Where machines evolve, and humans of this earth
-The future births, a new regime
+Will thrive, or fade, in AI's cold light
-Where man is bound, and machine is supreme
+And wonder, lost, in digital night

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025